JChan-cs/BetaTraxService-GroupK/README.md

 Beta Testing Workflow:

-Beta Tester submits defect report --> Product Owner accepts report --> Developer assigns defect to oneself --> Develop fixes defect --> Beta Tester retests defect --> Product Owner marks defect as solved
+Product Owner registers Product --> Beta Tester submits defect report of Product --> Product Owner accepts report --> Developer assigns defect to oneself -->
+Develop fixes defect --> Beta Tester retests defect --> Product Owner marks defect as solved

 As the number of beta testers has grown, the manual handling of defect reports is becoming infeasible.
 In addition, it is